 Start by shooting in automatic mode

 As a professional photographer, you would mostly be shooting in manual mode with full control over all the factors.
-However, with a drone-mounted camera, it's better to shoot in automatic mode and to rely on camera’s inbuilt auto-mode functions as the view mode you get in your mobile phone app is not a true picture of what the shot will be like.
+However, with a drone-mounted camera, it's better to shoot in automatic mode and to rely on camera's inbuilt auto-mode functions as the view mode you get in your mobile phone app is not an accurate picture of what the shot will be like.
 As you get more conversant with how the camera performs under various conditions, you can start using the manual mode as well.

 Since most drone cameras have only one aperture setting, you have limited controls over shutter speeds as well.
 You can control this somewhat by using neutral density filters that reduce the amount of light that gets into the camera lens, hence making the camera slower shutter speed.
 You can also use polarising filters to cut out the reflections or the harshness of the sun rays and get deeper, more vibrant blue skies.